The Principal Dev – Masterclass for Tech Leads

 Downloads Release Version Badge Issues Badge Closed Issues Badge

-UniGetUI is an intuitive GUI for the most common CLI package managers on Windows 10 and 11, including WinGet, Scoop, Chocolatey, pip, npm, .NET Tool, PowerShell Gallery, and more.
+UniGetUI is a Windows-first, intuitive GUI for the most common CLI package managers on Windows 10 and 11.
+Cross-platform builds are also available for macOS and Linux, with support for package managers including WinGet, Scoop, Chocolatey, Homebrew, APT, DNF, Pacman, Flatpak, Snap, pip, npm, Bun, .NET Tool, PowerShell Gallery, and more.
 With UniGetUI, you can discover, install, update, and uninstall software from multiple package managers through one interface.

 image View more screenshots here

-Check out the Supported Package Managers Table for more details!
+Check out the Package Managers section for more details!

 Disclaimer: UniGetUI is not affiliated with the package managers it integrates with.
 Packages are provided by third parties, so review sources and publishers before installation.